hisl6802/Weather/README.md

 If you are using a Young's weather station with the 32500 Board installed this one is geared towards the outputs of that board, this repository also focuses on the ASCII and NMEA outputs from the board but is able to accept new measurements if need be.

+Also note that a serial port was used to read in the data from the weather station.

+This package should allow for the addition of multiple inputs, such as a usb input or another serial port.